 Aman Saini lost to Denmark’s Mathias Fullerton 149-147 in the pre-quarterfinals.
 Third-placed Abhishek Verma was stunned in the second round, while Rajat Chauhan fell in the opening round.

 In compound women’s individual competitions, Muskan Kirar exited in the pre-quarterfinals, losing to Korean Yunhee Kim 143-142.

 Priya Gurjar and Avneet Kaur could not go beyond the second round.
 Raginee Marko lost in the first round.

 Asian U-16 tournament

-Dhruv Sachdeva played to potential as the top seed and beat Akshat Dhull 6-2, 6-4 in the final of the Asian under-16 tennis tournament at the Modern School courts, Barakhamba Road.
+Top seed Dhruv Sachdeva cut short the fine run of Levin Safoor Mydeen with a 6-2, 6-4 victory in the semifinals of the Asian under-16 tennis tournament at the Modern School courts, Barakhamba Road.

 In the final, Dhruv will meet Akshat Dhull who beat second seed Jason David for the loss of four games.

 In the girls section, the top two seeds Riya Sachdeva and Nainika Bendram set up a title clash.